badaix/jsonrpcpp/README.md

   * [Error](http://www.jsonrpc.org/specification#error_object)
 * [Batch](http://www.jsonrpc.org/specification#batch)

-jsonrpc++ is completely transport agnostic and doesn't care about transportation of the messages, i.e. there are no TCP client or server components shipped with this lib.
+jsonrpc++ is completely transport agnostic, i.e. it doesn't care about transportation of the messages and there are no TCP client or server components shipped with this lib.

 As JSON backbone [JSON for Modern C++](https://nlohmann.github.io/json/) is used.